th3drk0ne/sindenps/README.md

 Community Contributors that made this project possible
 - MrLightgun: For creating the Sinden Lightguns and the firmwares for the Arduinos.
 - Prof_gLX & Giggity Titch: Created the Original Raspberry Pi Image that made all this possible.
-- Psiloc: Created the base image for the Raspberry Pi that I uses to start this project.
+- Psiloc: Created the base image for the Raspberry Pi that I used to start this project.
 - RayneX: Created a 3D Printable case for the PS1 adapter.

 ---